mmai/bookwyrm-flake/Readme.md

 - start the bookwyrm services in a container on the local machine : `make local`
 - wait 30s for the bootstraping of bookwyrm services
-- get the admin code with `sudo nixos-container run bookwyrm -- bookwyrm-manage admin_code
+- get the admin code with `sudo nixos-container run bookwyrm -- bookwyrm-manage admin_code`
 - connect to the local service:
 Get the ip address of the container : `machinectl`,  which output something like this :
 ```
 MACHINE   CLASS     SERVICE        OS    VERSION ADDRESSES
 bookwyrm container systemd-nspawn nixos 23.05   10.233.5.2…
 ```

-Then browse to the ip  `firefox http://10.233.5.2`
+Add a entry `10.233.5.2 bookwyrm.local` to your /etc/hosts file, then browse to `firefox https://bookwyrm.local`